caicedodavid/ImageToText/README.md

 docker run -it -p 4242:5000 crnn-api:latest
 ```

-### Api
+### API
-The api uses GraphQL so you should open a browser and go to ``localhost:4242/graphql`` then add the following query:
+The API uses GraphQL so you should open a browser and go to ``localhost:4242/graphql`` then add the following query:
 ```
 query textInImage($url:String!) {
   textInImage(url:$url)